 Two Generations – 20 Years of Chinese Contemporary Art touring exhibition and cultural exchange program features the work of 11 of China’s senior contemporary artists from the iconic Red Gate Gallery in Beijing, who have each nominated an emerging artist they admire for inclusion.
-The works of the two generations of artists are being shown side by side to celebrate the achievement of one generation and the promise of the next.
+The works of the two generations of artists were shown side by side to celebrate the achievement of one generation and the promise of the next.

-The Chinese Ministry of Culture has provided assistance to bring Two Generations to Australia and included the touring exhibition in the official program for Experience China – The Year of Chinese Culture in Australia.
+The Chinese Ministry of Culture provided assistance to bring Two Generations to Australia and included the touring exhibition in the official program for Experience China – The Year of Chinese Culture in Australia.

 Manning Regional Art Gallery, Taree – February 4 to 26